 After hitting on the shortcut icon, you should see the new Mozilla Quantum browser in action in your system.

 Congratulations!
-You have successfully installed Mozilla 59.0 browser from a tarball source file in Ubuntu and CentOS Linux distributions.
+You have successfully installed Firefox 81 browser from a tarball source file in Debian and RHEL/CentOS Linux distributions.

-Note : You can also install Firefox with package manager called ‘yum‘ or ‘dnf‘ for Centos/Fedora/RHEL and ‘apt-get‘ for Ubuntu based distributions.
-But, the available version may be little older.
+Note: You can also install Firefox with a package manager called ‘yum‘ or ‘dnf‘ for Centos/Fedora/RHEL and ‘apt-get‘ or ‘apt‘ for Ubuntu-based distributions, but the available version may be little older.